stakater/Forecastle/README.md

 - Ingress

-The above type of resource that you want to discover URL from **MUST** exist in the same namespace as `ForecastleApp`.
+The above type of resource that you want to discover URL from **MUST** exist in the same namespace as `ForecastleApp` CR.
 Then you can add the following to the CR:

 ```yaml
 apiVersion: forecastle.stakater.com/v1alpha1